numpy/numpy/doc/source/reference/routines.char.rst

 .. currentmodule:: numpy.core.defchararray

-This module provides a set of vectorized string operations for arrays of type `numpy.string_` or `numpy.unicode_`.
+`numpy.core.defchararray` module provides a set of vectorized string operations for arrays of type `numpy.string_` or `numpy.unicode_`.
 All of them are based on the string methods in the Python standard library.

 String operations
 -----------------